westonganger/rails_custom_form_builder/README.md

 - Copy the [`CustomFormBuilder` class](./helpers/custom_form_builder.rb) `app/helpers/` or wherever else you like
 - Copy the [`custom_form_for` helper method](./helpers/application_helper.rb) to `app/helpers/application_helper.rb`
 - Copy the [views](./views/) to `app/views/form_builder/`
+- (Optional) Copy the [`Forms::Base` class](./forms/base.rb) to `app/lib/forms/` as it provides a very useful base class for forms that arent backed by an activerecord model.
+Provides required features for validations and some `form_for` requirements

 ## Usage